-Thanks so much to The Girl on a Swing for generously donating scrumptious cupcakes to McKenzie Centre all last week in recognition of the work we do in the community.
+Thanks so much to The Girl on a Swing for generously donating scrumptious cupcakes to McKenzie Centre all one week in June in recognition of the work we do in the community.
 We couldn’t believe our eyes when we saw the mouth-watering and delectable array of cupcakes and cakes when we collected them.
 It certainly took the chill out of the very frosty mornings to be able to enjoy these delicious treats - the children, families and staff were in sugar heaven every morning J We are delighted and very grateful to The Girl on a Swing for its generosity and support – what wonderful community spirit they have.

 At McKenzie Centre, we provide specialist Early Intervention for pre-school children who have special needs, and their families, throughout the greater Hamilton area.
 We are also a licensed Early Childhood Centre.